MOSES * EGYPT * SPAETH

 The Sigmund Freud Jubilee - Freud's Book on Moses Still Much Discussed

-Quite a number of books and media articles were in 2006 internationally celebrating the 150th anniversary of Sigmund Freud - naturally, also mentioning Freud wrote articles about Moses.
+Quite a number of books and media articles in 2006 internationally celebrated the 150th anniversary of Sigmund Freud - naturally, also mentioning that Freud wrote articles about Moses.

-Still, Freud is also was exposed to a lot of criticism - naturally, when a pioneer work not always can compare with a later development - but also because he had insisted so heavily on certain of his teories to be the sole truths.
+Freud is still exposed to a lot of criticism - which is only natural when a pioneer work cannot always compare with later development - but also because he had been so insistently certain that his theories were the sole truth.

-However, around the anniversary in 2006, almost 2,000 books about Freud were available according to various Internet book-sites (Amazon.com, etc), - and in the Newsweek, Time Magazine, Der Spiegel, and Die Zeit, etc., he was strongly celebrated.
+However, around the anniversary in 2006, almost 2,000 books about Freud were available according to various Internet book-sites (Amazon.com, etc), - and in Newsweek, Time Magazine, Der Spiegel, and Die Zeit, etc., he was greatly celebrated.

-As their starting point or inspiration to work, the German Egyptologist and culture researcher, Jan Assmann, the Palestinian-American literature researcher, Edward W. Said, and the American philosopher, Richard J. Bernstein, take up Freud's religious-critical considerations about the part of Moses in our perception of today's monotheistic religions.
+As their starting point or inspiration to work, German Egyptologist and culture researcher Jan Assmann, Palestinian-American literature researcher Edward W. Said, and American philosopher Richard J. Bernstein, take as their starting point or develop further Freud's religious-critical considerations about the role of Moses in our perception of today's monotheistic religions.

 So Moses too is of current interest - although he was never out of focus.
-For example, Cecil B. DeMille, the great Hollywood director, succeeded in making the great movie, "The Ten Commandments", even twice in his lifetime, i.e. in 1923 and 1956.
-According to Hollywood trivia, Cecil B. deMille was made convinced to cast Charlton Heston as Moses in his movie-epic of 1956, based on Heston's to some degree physical resemblance to Michelangelo's Moses.
-Also Karen Armstrong in her books has dealt several times with Moses.
+For example, the famous Hollywood director Cecil B. DeMille succeeded in making the great movie "The Ten Commandments", twice in his lifetime, in 1923 and 1956.
+Influence from Freud's concept of Moses could also be observed here; - according to Hollywood trivia, Cecil B. deMille was persuaded to cast Charlton Heston as Moses in his movie-epic of 1956, based on Heston's in some way physical resemblance to Michelangelo's Moses.

-In decades prior to the 2006-jubilee, the collected three treatises in his book, "Der Mann Moses und die monotheistische Religion" - finished in London shortly before he passed away in 1939 -inspired to several new editions.
+Over some years prior to the 2006-jubilee, all three treatises in his book, "Der Mann Moses und die monotheistische Religion" - finished in London shortly before he passed away in 1939 - promoted inspiration for several new editions.

-Freud had famous people as his patients, e.g. Gustav Mahler - however, he has written several analysis, psychobiographies, on people who have not been his patients, e.g. on Dostojevsky, and the former USA-President Woodrow Wilson and on Leonardo da Vinci - as well as on Michelangelo in his article "The Moses of Michelangelo" (1914).
-But now, it was precisely his book centred around Moses now being published again - the one having raised so much debate also among other groups - the historians, biblical researchers, and even Jewish spokesmen.
+Freud had famous people among his patients, e.g. Gustav Mahler - however, he has written several analyses, psycho-biographies, on people who have not been his patients, e.g. on Dostojevski, and the former USA-President Woodrow Wilson and on Leonardo da Vinci as well as on Michelangelo in his article "The Moses of Michelangelo" (1914).
+But now, it was precisely his book on Moses himself which was published again - the one which has given rise to so much debate in other circles - among historians, biblical researchers, and even Jewish spokesmen.

-Again it was also brought to attention that Freud has also written about his incredible occupation of Michelangelo's Moses, the statute in the Rome made even more famous by Freud.
+Again attention was also brought to the fact that Freud also wrote about his incredible occupation with Michelangelo's Moses, the statue in Rome made even more famous by Freud.

-The chapter 8 of "The Suppressed Record", the first volume of my Moses-series, describes the shared considerations of Freud and his fellow researchers: they do not conceal that Moses was an Egyptian prince - as appears from the comprehensive and clarifying source material in my books about the background of Moses.
-Altogether - in the huge bibliography (until 2005) in my Moses-series can be found almost all of the last 120 years' internationally published works and treatises about Moses - approx. 1,000 titles.
+Chapter 8 of "The Suppressed Record", the first volume of my Moses-series, describes the shared considerations of Freud and his fellow researchers: they do not conceal the fact that Moses was an Egyptian prince - as appears also from the comprehensive and clarifying source material in my books about the background of Moses.
+Altogether - in the huge bibliography (up to 2005) in my Moses-series can be found almost all of the previous 120 years' internationally published works and treatises about Moses - approx. 1,000 titles.

-In the expanded bibliography attached the present article (and in my book-series on Moses) is listed examples of the incedible many works and treatises - concerning many reseachers' concepts of Sigmund Freud's concept of himself concepting Moses.
-Naturally, the researchers' "comments on comments concerning comments" about Freud's thoughts about Moses tends to creating far distances - in all this what became of Moses?
+In the expanded bibliography attached to the present text (and in my book-series on Moses) are listed examples of the incredible number of works and treatises - with the many researchers' concepts of Sigmund Freud's concept of himself concepting Moses.
+Naturally, the researchers' "comments on comments concerning comments" about Freud's thoughts about Moses tend to create a considerable distance; - in all this what became of Moses?

 Critical Questions

-Present article is among other things showing Moses, the historical Moses, as appearing in the picture again.
+The present text, among other things, shows Moses, the historical Moses, as being in the picture again.
 Many researchers and scholars have tried to make Moses non-historical - and is it worth the effort to compare and discuss Freud's relation to himself in relation to Moses, if the Moses concept of the involved researchers is just another non-historical illusion instead of a historically founded, concrete person of the past?
-Prior to anything else, thoroughly real-history knowledge must be a most important entrance ticket to this kind of Freud study.
+Prior to anything else, thorough actual historical knowledge must be an essential entrance ticket to this kind of Freud study.

-Also, for instance, when Freud himself - with his Jewish background and history identification - has his mentioning of the biblical events with Moses based on a special Jewish concept of the Bible, it is never seen that anybody has corrected in this picture.
+Also, for instance, although Freud himself - with his Jewish background and history - bases his views on biblical events concerning Moses on a special Jewish concept of the Bible, no-one seems to have made any real corrections regarding this picture.

-The problem here is that the exodus from Egypt was a movement consisting not only of he Jews as it often is presented later, but, among others, of 12 Israelitic tribes mainly of Hebrew origin, according to the ancient texts.
-The Jews were here a minority, probably even less than 15 per cent of the Exodus group; even tribes of other kind were joining too, for instance the tribe of Caleb plus many Egyptian refugees belonging the so-called proselytes, supporting Moses.
-Much later, most of the Israelitic tribes in Israel had either re-emigrated, disappeared, or merged during ca. 800-300 BC leaving the one tribe to be the lone heir, the Jews.
+One of the problems here is that the exodus from Egypt according to the ancient texts was a movement consisting of 12 Israelite tribes mainly of Hebrew origin.
+The Jews were here a minority, probably even less than ten per cent of the Exodus group; even tribes of other kinds joined too, for instance the tribe of Caleb plus many Egyptian refugees belonging to the so-called proselytes, who supported Moses.
+Much later, most Israelite tribes had either disappeared or merged, during ca. 800-300 BC, leaving one tribe to be the sole heir, the Jews.

-On this background, the theologians, historians, and researchers' continued discussions on Freud are, by the often monotonously mentioning of "the exodus of the Jews", creating a misleading picture.
-It might even have brought Freud himself to misplace an extra weight on indications concerning especially the Jewish problems, tradition, and trauma - in the ancient situation and as reflected in present-time events - and now in connection with his book on Moses.
+On this background continued discussions on Freud among theologians, historians, and researchers by the often monotonously frequent mentioning of "the exodus of the Jews", create a misleading picture.
+It might even have brought Freud himself to misplace extra weight on indications concerning especially the Jewish problems, tradition, and trauma - in the ancient situation and reflected in present-time events - and in connection with his book on Moses.

 Dangerous minefield - Supporters and Criticism

-Many critics points to that psychoanalysis has been used as a substitute a kind of religion, with its holy texts, its hierarchies and 'churches', disciples spreading the good news, promises of salvation, and claims to 'truth'.
-When the anthropologist Claude Lévi-Strauss examined a shamanic healing ritual from the Cuna population in Panama, he drew parallels with psychoanalysis (in his "Structural Anthropology", (1958) 1963, pp. 197-198).
+Many critics point to the fact that psychoanalysis has been used as a substitute kind of religion - psychoanalysis with its holy texts, its hierarchies and 'churches', disciples spreading the good news, promises of salvation, and claims to 'truth'.
+When the anthropologist Claude Lévi-Strauss examined a shamanic healing ritual from the Cuna population in Panama, he drew parallels with psychoanalysis (C. Lévi-Strauss "Structural Anthropology", (1958, and 1963, pp. 197-198).

-My book only referred some data in a modified, neutral way as a in dictionary (so the present article would as well have been directly shocking).
-I understood that I had entered a dangerous minefield by not being sufficiently conscious of the fact that by certain circles the atheist Freud himself was close to being cultic worshipped almost like a god - nothing was allowed to be said here if it could be interpreted as the slightest disapproval.
+My book only referred to some data in a modified, neutral way as in a dictionary (so the present text would probably also have been directly shocking).
+I understood that I had entered a dangerous minefield by not being sufficiently conscious of the fact that by certain circles the atheist Freud himself was close to being cultically worshipped almost like a god - nothing was allowed to be said here if it could be interpreted as the slightest disapproval.

 Freud's most uncritical supporters should have known better - that in reality when Freud published his book on Moses, and many of the reviews were terrible, and reactions to the book often bitter, then Freud himself was delighted, - "...
 Quite a worthy exit ...", he called the Moses book.